RAOEUS/qmk_firmware/keyboards/stenokeyboards/the_uni/keymaps/raoeus/README.md

 ## STENO LAYERS

 ### STENO
-MULTI key switches to UTILITY layer while held down, and switches to QWERTY layer when tapped
+MULTI key switches to UTILITY layer while held down, and switches to QWERTY layer when double tapped within half a second.

     /*
      * .---------------------------------------------   .-----------------------------------------------------.